comododragon/SHA256_FPGA/README.md

 ## Notes

-This project was developed as a coursework for a MSc module.
-By no means it is intended to be used as is, since current communication bus is a huge bottleneck and symmetric cryptograhy is used instead of assymetric.
+**This project was developed as a coursework for a MSc module.
+By no means it is intended to be used as is, since current communication bus is a huge bottleneck and many security measures are not taken into account (dynamic IV, use of PKI, etc.).**

 ## Project structure